mmeierm/Windows-365-Ethernet-Redirection/README.md

 `regsvr32.exe /u SocksOverRDP-Plugin.dll`

-**Every time you connect to an RDP server from now on, this plugin will be loaded and will configure itself as it was specified in the registry (see below).**
+**Every time you connect to an RDP server from now on, this plugin will be loaded and will allow you to run the server to connect to the client network**

 ### Installation Server side ###
 The *SocksOverRDPServer.exe* needs to be copied to the server in the same Folder as the *Windows 365 Ethernet Redirection.exe*.
 For the VPN Part we need the tun2socks.exe from https://github.com/xjasonlyu/tun2socks placed in a SubFolder called "SocksToVPN".
 We also need the matching version of the wintun driver from here in the same folder https://www.wintun.net/